 Analysis: Sling has one job, and its price advantage isn't quality-proof

 Hopefully this means Sling's woes are gone.
 Tom's Guide has reached out for comment and will update this story if we receive it.
-But this whole incident is a big reminder that no matter how affordable a service is, it's not worth the discount if you can't see what you're trying to watch.
+But this whole incident is a big reminder that no matter how affordable a service is (even if you manage to get a great saving with the likes of a Sling TV promo code), it's not worth the discount if you can't see what you're trying to watch.

 I've been testing YouTube TV for an upcoming article, so I had an easy way to try something else.
 At $65 per month, it's $30 more per month than the $35 Sling TV package I pay for, but not everyone else has that option.
 And I bet some people would be plenty frustrated that they'd have to pay nearly twice as much for a stable feed.